 Hoquiam Police Chief Jeff Myers noted the Nazario’s generosity in a letter dated June 1, 2016.
 “Your thoughtfulness came at a perfect time as it allowed the officers to remain longer and stay alert at the scene,” wrote Chief Myers.
 “I want to thank you for your concern and tell you how much we appreciate what you did for us that day.”

-The Jitter House sprang into existence last fall when it “fell in our laps.
+The Jitter House sprang into existence one fall when it “fell in our laps.
 We were actually not looking for it,” says Christina.